todogroup/ospology/ospo-book/content/en/07-chapter.md

 ---
-title: "Chapter 7: "
+title: "Chapter 7"
-status: Completed
+status: To be Done
 ---

 # TBD